mikebarone/DeviceFunctionality-Xamarin/README.md

 # DeviceFunctionality-Xamarin
-Showing Device Info, GPS and Battery Status using Xamarin (iOS/Android)
+Showing Device Info, GPS and Battery Status using Xamarin Cross-Platform (iOS/Android)

 You need to install these packages:<br>